legendarycode3/decentralized-stablecoin/README.md

 A user begins by depositing an approved collateral asset, such as WETH or WBTC, into the `DSCEngine` contract.
 The protocol records the deposited amount in the user’s account and uses it as the basis for determining the user’s borrowing capacity.

 #### 2. Collateral Valuation:
-Once collateral is deposited, the protocol retrieves real-time USD prices
+Once collateral is deposited, the protocol retrieves real-time USD prices from Chainlink Price Feeds.